Ladin

 What does "Ladin" mean?

-As a name, "Ladin" means: A Rhaeto-Romance language (or dialect continuum), spoken primarily in the Italian portion of Tyrol and the Dolomite Mountains in Northern Italy.
+As a proper noun, "Ladin" means: A Rhaeto-Romance language (or dialect continuum), spoken primarily in the Italian portion of Tyrol and the Dolomite Mountains in Northern Italy.

 How do you pronounce "Ladin"?